ryanorendorff/functional-linear-algebra-talk/src/FormalizingLinearAlgebraAlgorithms.lagda.md

 Mᵢ,ₛ : SizedMatrix A n n
 Mᵢ,ₛ = ConstructSizedMatrix id id -- id : Vec A n → Vec A n
 ```

+. . .

+With this setup, we have converted a _run time check_ (vector shape) to a
+_compile time check_.

 Intuition check: can we encode matrices that are not possible to write out?